Consciously made

 Responsible sourcing focus

-We are working on responsible sourcing, traceability and fair working conditions throughout our supply chain, prioritising lower impact materials, transparent partnerships and circular design choices that extend garment life and reduce waste.
+We will be working with them on responsible sourcing, traceability and fair working conditions throughout our supply chain, prioritising lower impact materials, transparent partnerships and circular design choices that extend garment life an reduce waste.

 Innovative materials and making